nookit-dev/bnkit/README.md

 Some features of this project I have or will implement, in no particular order:
 -  A CLI tool to create a new project (NOT STARTED)
 - Code generators (STARTED - IN PROGRESS)
-- Error handling (STARTED - IN PROGRESS)
+- Error handling (STARTED - IN PROGRESS)n
 - Data Fetching utilities (STARTED - IN PROGRESS)
 - Files and Directory utilities (STARTED - IN PROGRESS)
 - GPT Prompt Generators (STARTED - IN PROGRESS)